 Time for the home straight.
 About an hour after you have put the ribs in aluminum foil, remove them from the foil and place back on the grill.
 Cook for a further 30-60 minutes.
 This final round of cooking is so that we can dry the surface of the ribs slightly to help add some beautiful texture.

 The final temperature we’re aiming for is around 180F/80C.
 The reason for this is that it’s the maximum temperature we can reach maintaining tender meat before it starts to fall off the bone.

-Use a meat thermometer to check the internal temperature of the ribs (if you don’t have one then check out my BBQ thermometer reviews here).
+Use a meat thermometer to check the internal temperature of the ribs (if you don’t have one then check out my guide to the best grill thermometers).
 Of all the different cuts of meat, sparerib and babyback are one of the hardest to monitor temperature accurately for due to the relatively low amount of meat hanging on them.